Thanjavur: **

 There is complete Rasi Mandalalm [the twelve houses of the various Grahas as generally represented in a birth chart] is depicted nicely on the inside of the roof and it is believed that the wishes of the devotees will be fulfilled if they stand on the floor corresponding to their Rasi while praying to Sri Anjaneya Murthy.

-In the pillar just nearby there is depiction of two Nagams (snakes) worshiping the Lord Siva.
+In the pillar just nearby there is a depiction of two Nagams (snakes) worshiping the Lord Siva.

 Historial facts

-When Hindu temples were hunted for the treasure by the non believers, Utsava Murthi Vigrahas of many important temples were hidden by the devotees from the prying eyes of the enemies.
-Daily poojas were performed to Utsava Murthis while on transit from one place to another.
-Those days after the fall of mighty Vijayanagar there were few Hindu Rajyas in South.
+When Hindu temples were hunted for treasure by the nonbelievers, Utsava Murthi Vigrahas of many important temples were hidden by the devotees from the prying eyes of the enemies.
+Daily poojas were performed to Utsava Murthis while in transit from one place to another.
+Those days after the fall of mighty Vijayanagar there were few Hindu Rajyas in the South.
 Thanjavur under the Marathas were one among them.
 Many of the Utsava Murthis of the main temples took refuge in Udiyar Pallayam Siva temple and Perumal temple.
-When Kanchipuram was also attacked and hunted for Gold and other treasure of temple began, the Utsava Vigraha of Sri Kamakshi known as Bangaru Kamakshi was also moved from Kanchipuram for Udiyar Pallayam.
+When Kanchipuram was also attacked and hunted for Gold and other treasures of the temple, the Utsava Vigraha of Sri Kamakshi known as Bangaru Kamakshi was also moved from Kanchipuram for Udiyar Pallayam.
 Udiyar Pallayam was then under the rule of Thanjavur Maharaja Sri Pratapah Simha.
 Sri Sri Kanchi Kamakoti Petam had also moved from turbulent Kanchipuram to Udiyar Pallayam.
 The Thanjavur Maharaja Sri Pratapah Simha requested the then Acharya of Sri Sri Kanchi Mutt to move the mutt to Thanjavur.
-But the then 62nd Acharya of the mutt Sri Sri Chandrasekharendra Saraswati Swamigal IV (1746-1783 AD) accepted the request and moved the headquarters of the Mutt to Kumbakonam to be in the banks of river Kaveri.
+But the then 62nd Acharya of the mutt Sri Sri Chandrasekharendra Saraswati Swamigal IV (1746-1783 AD) accepted the request and moved the headquarters of the Mutt to Kumbakonam in the banks of river Kaveri.
 The Utsava Murthi of Sri Kanchi Sri Kamakshi known as Sri Bangaru Kamakshi was decided to be moved to Thanjavur.
 It is said that when Bangaru Kamakshi arrived at Thanjavur she was received by the Royal family and was accommodated in the Pratapah Veera Hanumar temple.
-Presently Sri Bangaru Kamakshi (immortalised in Syama Sastri's songs) has her own temple built by Tulaja II in the West Street very near to this temple.
-Even today before the beginning of the annual festival in Sri Bangaru Kamakshi temple, handful of sand is taken from Pratapah Veera Hanumar temple.
+Presently Sri Bangaru Kamakshi (immortalised in Syama Sastri's songs) has her temple built by Tulaja II in West Street very near to this temple.
+Even today before the beginning of the annual festival in Sri Bangaru Kamakshi temple, a handful of sand is taken from Pratapah Veera Hanumar temple.

 Sri Pratapah Veera Hanumar

-Sri Pratapah Veera Hanumar (Lord Anjaneya) is in ardhshila form is facing east and Lord Anjaneya is facing north.
+Sri Pratapah Veera Hanumar (Lord Anjaneya) is in ardha shila form and is facing east and Lord Anjaneya is facing north.
 He is seen blessing devotees with his right hand which is in ‘Abya mudra’.
-The upward looking golden eyes are blessing the devotees with lot of self confidence in their endeavor, which brings all prosperity in life.
+The upward-looking golden eyes bless the devotees with a lot of self-confidence in their endeavor, which brings all prosperity in life.

 Experience